HollaNotes/deep-learning-challenge/Deep Learning Challenge/AlphabetSoup_Report.md

+**<h1>Alphabet Soup Report</h1>**
+*<h3>Module 21 Challenge - Deep Learning Challenge</h3>*

 **1. Overview of the analysis:** *Explain the purpose of this analysis.*

+The purpose of this analysis is to attempt to create a tool that would predict applicants with the highest chance of success for the nonprofit organization, Alphabet Soup.

 **2. Results:** *Using bulleted lists and images to support your answers, address the following questions:*